Agile Mindset for Business Innovation

 Kristian Thorbjornsen: For example, home gym equipment sales rocketed.
 We’re talking about 3/4 increase.
 Not big stuff.
 Of course not full on gym equipment, but things like exercise balls, yoga mats, skipping ropes.
 Small stuff doesn’t amount to a lot in terms of revenue, but at least volume wise, we see movement.

 Kristian Thorbjornsen: And then you know now that everybody’s stuck at home, then this is the direction.
 And all along, actually our business has been catering to team sports.
 So it gave us an opportunity to move slightly towards the individuals.

 Kristian Thorbjornsen: Previously we were available on e-commerce platforms, but due to resource manpower, we paused it for a while.
 So this gave us an opportunity to reopen that.
 And then we had sales coming in.
-During the second period, we actually moved away from team to go individual.
+During the circuit breaker period, we actually moved away from team to go individual.

 Kristian Thorbjornsen: The definition of leadership agility would be that, you’ve gotta stay rooted.
 I was stubborn also.
 I just didn’t want to explore anything outside of sports.

 Kristian Thorbjornsen: We basically had to adapt, change, pivot, and then we started exploring things.
 Our landlord is JTC.
 We are in one of their industrial factories.
 And then JTC started getting eBay, Amazon onboard.
 Then Shopee and Lazada grants.
 So, they hooked us up as well.
 So we started exploring all these platforms.
 And then now, today, from zero platforms that we were on, we’re now in four platforms.

 Kristian Thorbjornsen: Staying true to your roots, your core business, then having the flexibility to adjust according to circumstance, that’s my definition of leadership agility.